Alexander Jakobsen: Club career

-Early career

 Jakobsen began his career playing for Lyngby BK and later transferred to F.C.
 Copenhagen then to PSV.

 Falkenbergs FF, which Jakobsen joined in 2015, announced mid-June 2016 that there had been a controversy between two teammates during a training session, wherein one player had struck another.
 The club later terminated Jakobsen's contract on 23 June 2016.
 It was later revealed that Jakobsen had struck a teammate with an icebag, causing him to bleed.

 FK Bodø/Glimt signed Jakobsen on a free transfer on 17 August 2016.
-His contract runs through 2017.
+His contract ran through 2017.

+On December 2020, Jakobsen joined Egyptian Premier League club Wadi Degla, on a free transfer.
+On 19 September 2021, he joined Smouha signing a three-year contract, after rival Wadi Degla was relegated.

+On 29 December 2022, after terminating his contract with Smouha on August 2022, Jakobsen joined Georgian club Dinamo Batumi, on a one-year contract.

+On 11 April 2024, Jakobsen signed with Zhenis in Kazakhstan.

+On 13 August 2024, Jakobsen moved to RKC Waalwijk in the Netherlands on a one-season contract.